An Oregon Honeymoon Is Perfect for Romantics and Nature Lovers Alike

 What to Pack for an Oregon Honeymoon

-You'll want to have clothes for all the different adventures you'll be having during your getaway.
+You'll want to have clothes for all the different adventures you'll be having in your honeymoon luggage.
 Bring a bathing suit for dips in hotel pools.
 (Depending on the weather, you may want to take a swim in the Pacific, too.)
 Sunscreen is also a must.

 Oregon weather can go from hot to cold in a New York minute.
-Bring layers like cardigans, sweatshirts and lightweight shirts so you're always comfortable.
+Make sure your packing checklist includes layers like cardigans, sweatshirts and lightweight shirts so you're always comfortable.
 Hiking boots, pants and a backpack will come in handy during adventures in the mountains and state parks.
 And a raincoat is crucial in this Pacific Northwest state.